gr4yx01/gr4yx01/README.md

 # 💫About Me :

-  🌱 I’m currently learning : Nodejs, React-Native.
+  🌱 I’m currently learning : Nodejs, React-Native, Next.

-  👯 I’m looking to collaborate on mobile development and Nodejs projects
+  👯 I’m looking to collaborate on mobile development, Nodejs projects and Fullstack Applications

-  🤔 I'm curious about the mobile app development
+  🤔 I'm curious about building valuable softwares

   💬 Ask me about Nodejs